-In this service area, the prevalence of obesity is 36.3% among Al/ANs compared with a prevalence of 20.7% in the general population.
-This difference is statistically significant.
+The prevalence of obesity in this service area is 32.2% among Al/ANs compared with 27.0% in the general population.
 The rising obesity epidemic has been attributed to both individual and community level factors such as the availability and price of healthy food or safe places to exercise.